Third trimester pregnancy: What to expect

 Shortness of breath

 You might get winded easily as your uterus expands beneath your diaphragm, the muscle just below your lungs.
-This might improve when the baby settles deeper into your pelvis before delivery.
-In the meantime, practice good posture and sleep with your upper body propped up on pillows to relieve pressure on your lungs.
+Practice good posture to give your lungs more room to expand.

-During the third trimester, your growing uterus might push your stomach out of its normal position — which can contribute to heartburn.
-To keep stomach acid where it belongs, eat small meals and drink plenty of fluids between meals.
-Avoid fried foods, carbonated drinks, citrus fruits or juices, and spicy foods.
+To keep heartburn at bay, eat small meals and drink plenty of fluids between meals.
+Avoid fried foods, citrus fruits or juices, and spicy foods.
 If these tips don't help, ask your health care provider about antacids.

 As your growing uterus puts pressure on the veins that return blood from your feet and legs, swollen feet and ankles might become an issue.
-At the same time, swelling in your legs, arms or hands can place pressure on nerves, causing tingling or numbness.
-Fluid retention and dilated blood vessels might leave your face and eyelids puffy, especially in the morning.
-If you have persistent face or eyelid swelling, contact your health care provider.
+Swelling in your legs, arms or hands can place pressure on nerves, causing tingling or numbness.

 Spider veins, varicose veins and hemorrhoids

 Increased blood circulation might cause tiny red veins, known as spider veins, to appear on your skin.
-Blue or reddish lines beneath the surface of the skin (varicose veins) also might appear, particularly in the legs.
+You might also notice blue or reddish lines (varicose veins) beneath the surface of the skin, particularly in the legs.
 Varicose veins in your rectum (hemorrhoids) are another possibility.

 As your baby moves deeper into your pelvis, you'll feel more pressure on your bladder.
-You might find yourself urinating more often, even during the night.
+You might find yourself urinating more often.
 This extra pressure might also cause you to leak urine — especially when you laugh, cough or sneeze.
 If you're worried about leaking urine, panty liners can offer a sense of security.

-Continue to watch for signs of a urinary tract infection, such as urinating even more than usual, burning during urination, fever, abdominal pain or backache.
+Continue to watch for signs of a urinary tract infection, such as urinating even more than usual, pain during urination, fever or backache.
 Left untreated, urinary infections increase the risk of pregnancy complications.

 Potentially heavy vaginal discharge is common at the end of pregnancy.
 If you saturate a panty liner within a few hours or wonder if the discharge is leaking amniotic fluid, contact your health care provider.